Ananya545/Brain-tumor_basic/README.md

 255 images total -small dataset
 # Brain Tumor Classification using CNN

-A deep learning project to classify brain MRI scans into 4 categories:
+A deep learning project to classify brain MRI scans into 2 categories:
-Glioma, Meningioma, Pituitary Tumor, and No Tumor.
+Tumor and No Tumor.

 ## Tech Stack
 - Python, TensorFlow, Keras